burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(const T&...arg){}
 ```

-Example of performing *printf* in variadic template style (The example is typical and can be found for example in [that](https://stackoverflow.com/questions/17671772/c11-variadic-printf-performance) question in the [StackOverflow](https://stackoverflow.com/)):
+Example of performing *printf* in variadic template style (The example is typical and can be found as an example using variadic template, e.g. [here](https://stackoverflow.com/questions/17671772/c11-variadic-printf-performance) question in the [StackOverflow](https://stackoverflow.com/)):

 ```cpp
 template<typename T, typename...
 Args>